 Another burst of muck formed a hillock in the distance, before collapsing into waves that rippled towards her.
 ‘Killlll,’ they sighed.

 Alpha steadied herself as the sickening waves washed past her.
-Their dark, slimy substance smelled of fresh-dead meat.
+Their hot, slimy substance smelled of fresh-dead meat.
 I’d hate to live in this dump of a mind.

 The next bubble told her he’d retrieved the matchbox.
 She hurried on into the darkest corner of his mind where the mud was churning wildly.
 Her heart fluttered as he lit another match.